Yagavi1994/Siihraz-Shades/README.md

 Links to the makeup artists social media pages can be found on the bottom of each page at the footer, & each one will take the user to the respective social media platform in a new tab.

 ![Social-Links](Insert image of the footer)

+#### Footer Comment:
+A comment has been added to the footer to indicate that the site is intended for educational purposes only.
+This has been done as the logo-image used was sourced from a google search, and I do not have the rights to the image.
+The image has been credited in this document.

 ### Future Features:
 - Upgraded gallery with left and right buttons to navigate between images.